Find Grad Schools

 8 Yearly Graduations

 Virginia Commonwealth University comes in at #2 on our list of the most popular colleges offering doctor's degrees in other statistics.
 Each year, around 29,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,094 per year, while in-state graduate students, on average, pay $12,618 per year.
-The other statistics program at Virginia Commonwealth University awarded 8 doctor's degrees during the 2020-2021 school year.
-Of these students, 63% were women and 25% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $12,472 per year, while in-state graduate students, on average, pay $12,618 per year.
+During the most recent year for which we have data, 8 people received their doctor's degree in other statistics from VCU.
+Around 13% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #3